littleblackfish/find-by-SNP/README.md

 The python script identify.py will parse only the homozygous SNPs from the vcf and calculate the hamming distance for each cultivar in the database.
 It will then report the normalized hamming distances for each sample in the database.
 Normalization is done by the number of (homozygous) SNPs that exist both in the unknown vcf and the database, which is also reported in the output.
-The last three lines of the output will be the best three matches and associated hamming distances.

 ### Usage